Contingency Contracts

 The Step Up Mortgage by Acopia Home LoansUse the StepUp Mortgage from Acopia Home Loans

-2022 has seen a lot of changes in the real estate market.
+2022 and 2023 have seen a lot of changes in the real estate market.
 We have experienced a timeframe where there were multiple offers on the same home.
 Those offers were often well over asking price and with few to no contingencies.
 If a buyer needed financing, often their offers were not considered if the seller received cash offers.
-Fast forward to end of 2022 where homes are staying on the market longer, few or no multiple offer situations and few to no cash offers.
+Fast forward to end of 2024 where homes are staying on the market longer, few or no multiple offer situations and few to no cash offers.
 Buyers are once again able to make offers contingent on appraisals, home inspections and financing.

-Now let’s throw in the rapid rising of interest rates over the course of 2022, and we had a lot of…
+Now let’s throw in the rapid rising of interest rates over the course of 2022 and 2023, …

 I would like to tell you my story as a Realtor trying to help a family find a new home.
 As a Realtor, you normally will find a happy family excited about finding their new home.
 Now lets add one defining fact....one daughter is in a wheelchair.
 I have been a real estate agent for almost 17 years.
 This situation has come up from time to time, but never with a child.